 4. Monitor Vacation Balances

 You might be impressed by the employees who haven’t missed a day of work in years.
-While these may sound like loyal employees, it could be a sign that these employees have something to hide and are worried that someone will detect their fraud if they were out of the office for a period of time.
+While these may sound like loyal employees, it could be a sign that these employees have something to hide and are worried that someone will detect their fraud if they were out of the office for some time.
 It is also a good idea to rotate employees to various jobs within a company.
 This may also reveal fraudulent activity as it allows a second employee to review the activities of the first.

 5. Hire Experts